iai-group/arxivdigest-recommenders/README.md

 ### Venue Co-Publishing

 This recommender is based on the assumption that a paper's relevance to a user is tied to the degree of venue co-publishing between the paper's authors and the user: a paper is relevant to a user if the authors of the paper publish at the same venues as the user.

+### Weighted Influence

+This recommender is similar to the Venue Co-Publishing recommender.
+It does not only look at the co-publishing patterns of the user and the authors of a paper, but also takes into consideration the influential citation counts of the authors.

 ### Previously Cited